celestinhermez/recommendation_engine_ibm/README.md

-        article_ids_series - (series) all the article id's contained in our dataset user_mat - (np array) the user matrix resulting from FunkSVD article_mat - (np array) the item matrix resulting from FunkSVD
+        article_ids_series - (series) all the article id's contained in our dataset user_mat - (np array) the user matrix resulting from FunkSVD article_mat - (np array) the item matrix resulting from FunkSVD ranked_articles - (pandas dataframe) a dataframe with articles ranked by their number of interactions

 ### 3. predict_interactions